 - 7,157 nonfatal cardiovascular events

-After sifting through all of the data that had been gathered, researchers drew an interesting conclusion concerning the links between and omega-3-rich diet and incidence of coronary heart disease.
+After sifting through all of the data that had been gathered, researchers drew an interesting conclusion concerning the links between a diet rich in omega-3 and cardiovascular health and also the incidence of coronary heart disease.

 Fish-Based Omega-3s, Plant-Based Omega-3s & Incidence of Coronary Heart Disease